harman-pm2/oci-token-exchange-action/CONTRIBUTING.md

 - **Test:**
   Run `npm test` to execute all Jest tests.

+**Automated Build Process:**
+The repository includes a `build-and-commit.yml` workflow that automatically builds and commits the `dist/` files whenever changes are pushed to `main`.
+This ensures that:
+- The bundled action files (`dist/main.js`, `dist/cli.js`) are always up-to-date
+- Contributors only need to modify source files in `src/`
+- Users referencing `@main` always get working, built code

 ### Versioning & Release

 This project follows [Semantic Versioning](https://semver.org/) and uses [semantic-release](https://github.com/semantic-release/semantic-release) for automated version management and publishing.